jackfoxy/urQL/docs/ref-ch09-permissions.md

 ## Arguments

 **ADMINREAD**
 Revokes read permission on `<database>.sys` tables and views.
-`ON` clause must be `<database>`.
+The `ON` clause must be `<database>`.

 **READONLY**
-Revokes read permission on selected object.
+Revokes read-only permission on selected object.

 **READWRITE**
 Revokes read and write (DELETE, INSERT, UPDATE) permission on selected object.

 **PARENT**
-Grantee is parent of ship on which Obelisk agent is running.
+The grantee is the parent of the ship on which the Obelisk agent is running.

 **SIBLINGS**
-Grantees are all other moons of the parent of ship on which Obelisk agent is running.
+The grantees are all other moons of the parent of the ship on which the Obelisk agent is running, which is also a moon.

 **MOONS**
-Grantees are all moons of the ship on which Obelisk agent is running.
+The grantees are all moons of the ship on which the Obelisk agent is running.

 **<@p> [ ,...n ]**
-List of ships to grant permission to.
+List of ships from which permission will be revoked.

 **`<database>`**
-Grant permissin on named database.
+Revoke permission on the named database.

 **`[<database>.]<namespace>`**
 Revoke permissin on named namespace.

 **`[<db-qualifer>]<table-object>`**
-Revoke permission is on named object, whether is is a `<table>` or `<view>`.
+Revoke permission is on named object, whether it is a `<table>` or `<view>`.

 ## Remarks
-The command results in a state change of the Obelisk agent.
+This command mutates the state of the Obelisk agent.

 ## Produced Metadata
 DROP grantee, grant, target FROM `<database>.sys.grants`